pasberth/necromancy/README.rst

 Simple Function composion
 ________________________________________________________________________________

-First, your create a `Necromancy` object. it is immutable, you can save it to any variable you like. for example, that is constant, global varibale, instance variable, class variable, local variable, etc.
+First, you create a `Necromancy` object. it is immutable, you can save it to any variable you like. for example, that is constant, global varibale, instance variable, class variable, local variable, etc.